 September 16, 1977

-The United States knew that private talks were taking place but did not have the detail of what was exchanged.
-Dayan met with US Secretary of State Cyrus Vance shortly after the meeting with Tuhami but makes no mention of it to the Americans.
-During the talks between Dayan and Tuhami, an understanding that a mutually satisfactory diplomatic agreement can be reached between Cairo and Jerusalem is crafted before Sadat’s historic visit to Jerusalem in November 1977.
+The United States knows that private talks are taking place but does not have the details of what is exchanged.
+Dayan meets with U.S. Secretary of State Cyrus Vance shortly after the meeting with Tuhami but makes no mention of it to the Americans.
+During the talks between Dayan and Tuhami, an understanding that a mutually satisfactory diplomatic agreement can be reached between Cairo and Jerusalem is crafted before Anwar Sadat’s historic visit to Jerusalem in November 1977.